hazur84/Hackintosh-X299-VENTURA/README.md

 1. Update the last version OpenCore and kexts from EFI foldder with OCAuxiliaryTools.
 2. Change SecureBootModel to disable value.
 1. Change csr-active-config to 03080000 to disable System Integrity Protection (SIP) before install updates or apply root patches with OCLP.
-2. Change GateKeeper in terminal write: sudo spctl –global-disable (for the lasted versions of Ventura or higher).
+2. Change GateKeeper launch terminal and enter the following command:
+   - sudo spctl –global-disable (for the lasted versions of Ventura or higher).

 ## After successfull update or upgrade you can revert values.
 1. Change SecureBootModel to Default value.
 2. Change csr-active-config to 00000000 to enable System Integrity Protection (SIP).
-3. Change GateKeeper in terminal write: sudo spctl –global-enable (for the lasted versions of Ventura or higher).
+3. Change GateKeeper launch terminal and enter the following command:
+   - sudo spctl –global-enable (for the lasted versions of Ventura or higher).

 ## Notes about software updates